By Dr. Nicholas Pagano, Podiatrist

 One thing that you’re dealing with is a musculoskeletal injury.
 The Plantar Fascia has some tearing and you become inflamed, that inflammation causes pain.
 It also can put pressure on a nerve that runs right there, that’s why Plantar Fasciitis pain is like none other, because it has a component of nerve entrapment, it also has that musculoskeletal injury.

-So, what can you do to effectively treat heel and foot pain caused by Planter Fasciitis?
+So, what can you do to effectively treat heel and foot pain caused by Plantar Fasciitis?

 Treatment consists of stretching, rest and supporting any foot deformity that may cause your issue.
 Injections can be helpful and physical therapy has been wonderful for my patients.
-But I have something new….
-Pressure Wave Therapy!
+But I have something new… EPAT Therapy!

-When it comes to treating Planter Fasciitis and the pain it causes Pressure Wave is diabolical in its treatment, it’s extremely effective.
+When it comes to treating Plantar Fasciitis and the pain it causes, EPAT which is also called Shockwave Therapy (ESWT) is diabolical in its treatment, it’s extremely effective.

-What is Pressure Wave also known as Shockwave or Extracoporeal Sound Wave Therapy?
+What is EPAT, also known as Shockwave or Extracoporeal Sound Wave Therapy?
 It is the most advanced and highly effective non-invasive treatment method based on the use of pressure waves that stimulate healing in areas of injury (like the plantar fascia) by enhancing blood circulation to speed up the healing process.
-Damaged tissue is able to reform and heals.
+Damaged tissue is able to reform and heal using this form of acoustic wave therapy.

 This is a great option to avoid steroid use, limit non-steroidal anti-inflammatory drugs (to avoid side effects) and allow patients to continue to live their lives while healing.

-Most often one appointment a week and a range of 3-7 treatments is all that is needed for total for recovery.
-The treatments are short in duration taking between 15-30 minutes at a time.
+Most often one appointment a week and a range of 3 to 7 treatments is all that is needed for total for recovery.
+The treatments are short in duration taking between 15 to 30 minutes at a time.

-This new Pressure Wave option has made such an incredible difference for my patients and it can for you too.
+This new EPAT option has made such an incredible difference for my patients and it can for you too.

-What I would say to someone suffering from foot pain, heel pain or ankle pain about looking into Pressure Wave as a possible treatment option, it’s all about your quality of life.
+What I would say to someone suffering from top of foot pain, bottom of the foot pain, heel pain or ankle pain about looking into EPAT as a possible treatment option, it’s all about your quality of life.
 In the world that we are in today, it’s a 24-hour newsreel, people are on the move.
 People need to keep moving.

 Instead of limping your way through your injury and pain hoping that it goes away, you can take the steps and actively take control of your own health.
 Exploring treatment options such as this can lead to a more fruitful life, a pain-free life, and just a happy life.